Review of Neutral Naturalness: Neutral Natural Quirks

-Without light quarks, which can be pair produced to fragment tubes of confining color flux, states much heavier than the confinement scale evolve as though connected by a string of constant tension.
-These quirky bound states must shed energy until they reach low angular momentum configurations, after which they can decay efficiently.
-In the case of folded SUSY the folded squark bound states dominantly decay to a $W\gamma$ final state~\cite{Burdman:2008ek}, also updated to LHC resonance searches at 8 TeV~\cite{Burdman:2014zta}.
-These and other SM vector decay modes can be used to detect pNGB Higgs models as well, such as $SO(7)/SO(6)$~\cite{Ahmed:2020hiw}.
+In the case of folded SUSY the folded squark bound states with net electric charge cannot decay into a pair of dark gluons.
+Consequently, these states decay into SM particles, making them the most attractive discovery channel in many circumstances.
+If the constituents have equal masses they dominantly decay to a $W\gamma$ final state~\cite{Burdman:2008ek}.
+Resonance searches at the LHC have been compared to these predictions for the both 8 TeV~\cite{Burdman:2014zta} and 13 TeV~\cite{Forsyth:2025wks} runs.
 The SM exhibits a cancellation in $W\gamma$ production which can be used to strengthen these searches~\cite{Capdevilla:2019zbx}.
+Displaced vertices from hidden sector glueballs can also be used to enhance experimental sensitivity in scenarios where the $W\gamma$ rate is suppressed~\cite{Forsyth:2025wks}.

+These and other SM vector decay modes can be used to discover the quirks associated to other pNGB Higgs models as well, such as SO(7)/SO(6)~\cite{Ahmed:2020hiw}.
 While the final decay product is the most conspicuous signal of these quirky states, the pattern of radiation they produce as they de-excite can also lead to signals in the underlying event~\cite{Harnik:2008ax}.
+However, the softness of the photons, as shown above, may make the discovery of this pattern quite challenging.

+In addition to decays into SM vectors, the quirks or squirks have a significant branching fraction into hidden gluons.
+Thus, heavy quirks can produce showers of glueballs~\cite{Lichtenstein:2018kno,Curtin:2022tou,Batz:2023zef}, as shown in Fig.~\ref{fig:glueShower}.
+Some fraction of these glueballs, primarily the $0^{++}$ states, have displaced decays back into the SM, leading to striking signatures at current and upcoming colliders~\cite{Chacko:2015fbc,Forsyth:2025wks}.
+As the simulation of the showering and hadronization of these pure glue showers improves~\cite{Curtin:2022tou,Batz:2023zef} increasingly robust collider searches can be made.
+We also see that neutral naturalness provides a concrete motivation for exploring dark showers~\cite{Albouy:2022cin,Born:2023vll}.
+An important exception to this analysis was explored in~\cite{Barela:2023exp}.
+The authors showed that when there are large $A$-terms in folded SUSY that squirk-antisquirk bound states can dominantly decay to a di-Higgs final state, which allows prompt visible signals to be used for discovery.